Alethio36/mediastack/docs/vpn-membership.md

 the same run; if a dependent still isn't joined afterwards, the update fails loudly and notifies.
 Stopped containers are left alone — they are caught by `doctor`/`leak-test` when started.

+### trash-sync joins the existing tunnel, never recreates it

+Recyclarr shares gluetun's namespace (`network_mode: service:gluetun`) and `depends_on` gluetun.
+It must therefore be invoked through the same compose wrapper the rest of the stack uses (correct merged config, incl. the overlay and pins) and with `--no-deps`, so it *joins* the already-healthy gluetun rather than recreating it.
+A bare `docker compose run recyclarr` renders a different config, treats gluetun as drifted, and recreates it mid-sync — tearing down the namespace every VPN'd service is joined to.